-The MSU Online MBA requires three hours of electives on your program of study.
+The MSU Online MBA requires six hours of electives on your program of study.
 The College of Business offers elective courses but other courses may be used.
 Some courses that have been previously approved for use as MBA electives include:

 College of Business Electives

 BIS 6113 Security Management